Alisu/CBITS/README.md

 TODO:

--Having an error handling.
+- Having an error handling.
--Asking for an AST to be executed.
+- Asking for an AST to be executed.
--Handling arguments in block and non-clean block -Extension methods on block.
+- Handling arguments in block and non-clean block
+- Extension methods on block.

 ```
 [Smalltalk globals at: #Object] computeElsewhere.